BEAD PROGRAM

 2. In the eyes of the Patrol Chief Council and the Troop leaders, have demonstrated your continued commitment to your Troop and Patrol along with the Explorer and Tracker Principles.

-4. Successfully participate in a Sweat Lodge Ceremony and explain the symbolism of various parts of the ceremony.
+3. Successfully participate in a Sweat Lodge Ceremony and explain the symbolism of various parts of the ceremony.
+Take the role as a fire chief in a sweat ceremony and prepare yourself to take the role as a sweat chief in a future ceremony.

-1. Have read and be ready to discuss with your patrol one book by each of these authors
+4. Have read and be ready to discuss with your patrol and leaders written material by each of these authors:

 -Tom Brown Jr